KenKundert/abraxas/README.rst

 Finally, you will want to chose a keystroke sequence and configure the window manager to run the password generator when you trigger it with that keystroke.
-Doing so will depend on your window manager.
-With Gnome, it requires that you open your Keyboard Shortcuts preferences and a new shortcut.
+How you do that depends on your window manager.
+With Gnome, it requires that you open your Keyboard Shortcuts preferences and create a new shortcut.
 I recommend ``Alt-p`` as a reasonable keystroke sequence.
 Enter ``pw --autotype`` as the command to run.
 Then, when you create your accounts, you should add the appropriate window titles to the account entry so that the appropriate account can be determined automatically from the window title.
 For example, with the gmail account entered above, you can go to ``gmail.com``, select the username